pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

     return Response(), 200
 ```

-Now every time Slack calls `123.1.2.3/lumbergh`, the program will check if the message contains the text *'it would be great'*.
+Now every time Slack calls `123.1.2.3/lumbergh`, the program will check if the message contains the phrase *'it would be great'*.
 If so, a link to the image will be returned.
 Notice that you no longer need to use `api_call` here: the response with a text will be automatically converted to a new message by Slack.

 The code of your program should look like this: